christiangenco/christiangenco.github.io/things.md

 * [**Avocado Mayo**](http://amzn.to/2paylkl): [might be better for you](http://www.marksdailyapple.com/healthy-oils/) than canola oil based mayo; tastes way better.
 * [**90% Cocoa Chocolate**](http://amzn.to/2pTLTOY): mmmm, chocolate.
 * **Local, Organic, Pasture Raised, Soy-Free eggs**: I eat at least two eggs a day, so I felt compelled to do a lot of research into [what all the confusing terms mean](http://www.marksdailyapple.com/egg-purchasing-guide/).
 Local, organic, pasture raised, and soy-free is my heuristic for picking a carton out of a wall of choices, in that order (ie: local and non-organic beats organic; organic and pasture raised beats organic and soy-free).
-* **Goat Milk**, yogurt, and butter, when I can find it: when I have bovine milk products my skin breaks out, I have worse seasonal allergies, and I get itchy hives on my hands that can make my skin peal.
-Goat milk products don't do that.
+* <strike>**Goat Milk**, yogurt, and butter, when I can find it: when I have bovine milk products my skin breaks out, I have worse seasonal allergies, and I get itchy hives on my hands that can make my skin peal.
+Goat milk products don't do that.</strike> Whole30 recommends cutting out all dairy except clarified butter, so I'm experimenting with that.
 * **Ground lamb**: tastes really good, and is usually raised better by default than beef (ie: grass fed).
 * [**Partanna Extra Virgin Olive Oil**](http://amzn.to/2oj7Cmc): strong, floral flavor.
 * **Avocado Oil**: better for cooking than olive oil because it has a higher smoke point, so it won't denature when cooked, and better than coconut oil beacuse of the milder flavor.